EuroPython/website/data/pages-content/accessibility.md

 Information about the Evening Social can be found here: https://ep2023.europython.eu/social-event

 ### Accessibility
-* Unfortunately for the wheelchairs that might be a problem as the space have a lot of stairs and no wheelchair access.
+* Unfortunately for the wheelchairs that might be a problem as the space has a lot of stairs and no wheelchair access.

 ### Quiet Room
 There is no dedicated Quiet Room.
 But the courtyard outside is a good place to relax.